iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/Literary Periods Questions/Metaphysical Poets Questions.md

+---
+title: 1.
+Who first used the term "Metaphysical" in relation to John Donne's poetry?
+tags:
+  - literary-periods
+  - literature
+  - period-study
+  - questions
+---

 ### 1. Who first used the term "Metaphysical" in relation to John Donne's poetry?

 > [!tip]- (1) Dr. Samuel Johnson